Theosophical University Press Online Edition

 By Henry T., Edge, M.A., D. Litt.

 Published as part of a set in the 1930s and '40s by Theosophical University Press; Revised Electronic Edition copyright © 1998 by Theosophical University Press.
 Electronic version ISBN 1-55700-106-5.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 The Modern Scientific Doctrine of Evolution

 Limited View of Science

 Man the Most Primitive Stock

 The Antiquity of Mankind